HB1dys/Albo/README.md

 ## Commands

-Albo-1.0 currently has over 30 commands, including:
+Albo currently has over 30 commands, including:

 - `/help`: Displays the list of available commands.
 - `/prefix`: Sets a custom prefix of your choice.